 The Discussion contains the forecaster narrative of the storm event.
 Click on MORE for full discussion.

-The Hourly Incident Forecast Widget shows the forecasted incidents or trouble spots at an hourly resolution.
+The Hourly Incident or Customers Out Forecast Widget shows the forecasted incidents or outages at an hourly resolution.
 The green vertical bars represent the start and end times as defined by DTN’s meteorologists.
 The blue line represents the incident forecast and the gray line represents the baseline incidents seen under “blue sky” conditions.
-It can be inferred that the difference in the blue and gray lines represents the expected incidents attributed to environmental factors.
+It can be inferred that the difference in the blue and gray lines represents the expected incidents or outages attributed to environmental factors.

-• This widget shows the predicted Trouble Spots or Incidents by Operating Geography.
+• This widget shows the predicted Incidents or Outages by Operating Geography.
 There is a filter and a dropdown that allows you to drill down to smaller geographic levels.

 • The incident forecasts are shown using horizontal bars that represent the “best” forecast for each region using your threshold colors, with a gray plot overlaid showing the 80% probability of exceedance (low) forecast and the 20% probability of exceedance (high) forecast.